-Illness or misadventure BEFORE an assessment task or examination will not generally be grounds for a misadventure claim.
+Illness/misadventure BEFORE an assessment task or examination will not generally be grounds for a misadventure claim.
 Students are expected to prepare over time and not to depend on last minute preparation.
-However, if symptoms or effects of prior illness or misadventure are still in evidence on the day of the assessment task or examination, they may be accepted as grounds for a misadventureappeal.

 Late attendance for an assessment task or examination